 Maria T. Timberlake presented: Evaluate barriers to access and improve the undergraduate research experience for disabled students and faculty using UDL.

-Most undergraduate research involves faculty mentorship.
+Faculty mentorship is an essential part of undergraduate research.
 Faculty generally view their mentoring of undergraduates as a deeply satisfying form of teaching, although one that can require a major commitment of time and resources.
 Some are energized by the enthusiasm and fresh perspective that undergraduate can bring.
 Others feel the responsibility to “give back”, and honor the faculty who mentored them by helping the next generation.

 Candidates for the annual Outstanding Achievement in Mentoring Undergraduate Research Award will be drawn from full-time tenure-track and tenured faculty (including library faculty) and full-time lecturers whose responsibilities include at least 50% teaching.
 Although past awardees have mentored up to dozens of research students, for consideration all nominees must have formally mentored or directed a minimum of two undergraduate student research projects.
 Past awardees are not eligible for this award.